Logo primary

 First permaculture design in planning stages.

-Posted by Daniel Brown almost 11 years ago
+Posted by Daniel Brown over 11 years ago

 A veteran landscape architecture company has contracted me to create my first Permaculture design on their home property, and then implement it.